Programmer vs. Developer: Cracking the Code Behind Commonly Confused Career Paths

 |Microsoft C#||Hypertext Preprocessor (PHP)|

 As you can see, there is a slight overlap in skills, but there are different proficiencies employers prefer for each position.
-Both require a large amount of technical skill, but there are some transferrable skills that are important as well.
+Both require a large amount of technical skill, but there are some transferable skills that are important as well.

 Both developers and programmers must be detail oriented and be able concentrate for long periods of time.
 Not only do long periods of time refer to long work days at a desk in front of a computer, but programmers and developers can be assigned projects that take up to a year or more to complete!

 The most successful programmers are extremely analytical and employ impeccable troubleshooting skills.
 Developers typically interact with other team members more frequently on projects.
 Because of this, collaboration and customer-service skills are ideal.
 The development side also requires more creativity and innovation, while programming is quite disciplined and methodical.